2001 Faraz Qeshm Airlines Yak-40 crash: Accident

-While flying in deteriorating weather conditions, which included heavy rains, the aircraft was struck by lightning possibly affecting its navigational equipment.
+While flying in deteriorating weather conditions, which included heavy rain, the aircraft was struck by lightning possibly affecting its navigational equipment.
 About ten minutes before its scheduled arrival, the pilot communicated to air traffic control that they would either have to make an emergency landing or divert to another airport.
 At around 07:45 the aircraft crashed in a heavily forested section of the Alborz Mountains, thirteen miles southeast of the city of Sari, between Gorgan and Shahroud.

 Passengers and crew

 All of the passengers aboard the aircraft were Iranian nationals.
 The crew members were Armenian nationals from Armenian Airlines.